Is Your Dog Acting Strange? Learn About Symptoms and Remedies to Abnormal Behavior

 Dogs sometimes get depressed or noticeably sad and it’s often for the same reasons that a person might experience these emotions.
 Unless your dog’s breed has a naturally sad-looking face, you can often spot depression based on visuals alone.
 Otherwise, there are several behavioral changes that may be signs of depression.

-If you notice your dog acting strange after you’ve moved to a new home, after you introduce a new pet into the family, or after you begin to show signs of depression yourself, you will likely figure out the reason behind the behavior.
+If you notice your dog acting strangely after you’ve moved to a new home, after you introduce a new pet into the family, or after you begin to show signs of depression yourself, you will likely figure out the reason behind the behavior.
 Just the same as people, dogs may respond negatively to a sudden change of location, the loss of a loved one, or a dramatic change of schedule.
 Dogs may also sense their owners’ depressive state and mimic the sentiment so it all depends on your situation.
 Of course, physical pains may also trigger a depressive state as well.

 Depressed dogs generally behave in one of four ways.
 First, you might notice extreme changes in their appetite and this may go in either direction.
 Commonly, dogs will quit eating when they feel depressed but other dogs may eat excessively as a response.
 If part of why your dog isn’t eating is because it is sleeping all day, this could be another sign.
 As with humans, depressed dogs might feel unmotivated to do anything and will sleep all day as a result.